 Welcome to Historic Alexandria!
 With more than 250 years of history and hospitality to its credit, Alexandria offers an array of historic and cultural attractions.
 Alexandria's many historic homes, churches, businesses and museums allow residents and visitors alike to experience the hand of the past that makes our city the charming and historic town it is today.
 Visit City of Alexandria museums and historic sites and discover our past, present and future!

-This week in Historic Alexandria learn more about the Civil
+This week in Historic Alexandria enjoy a wide variety of

 Visit the Historic Alexandria Museum Store at The Lyceum: Alexandria's History Museum, 201 S. Washington Street, for great Historic Alexandria products.
 The shop offers great gift ideas, a wide variety of Alexandria-related merchandise and the very best selections from all the Historic Alexandria museum stores.
 Your purchases support programming at Historic Alexandria's museums.
 Many items, and tickets to Historic Alexandria events, are also available online at The Alexandria Shop.